ladybug-tools/spider-gbxml-fixer/README.md

 * 'Open gbXML or ZIP file' - click 'Choose file' and load a gbXML files or a ZIP file containing a gbXML file
 	* Drag & drop a gbXML or ZIP file to the area inside the dotted lines in the left menu
 * 'Save file' - Click on to save any changes you have made to a new file
-	* You may save the changes either to an XML file or and XML file compressed into a ZIP file
+	* You may save the changes either to an XML file or an XML file compressed into a ZIP file

-**Edit menu**
+#### Edit menu

 * Checking and fixing errors in main content area
 * Once a file is opened a menu appears in the main content area that allows you to identify and fix any issues found in the file